jetify-com/devbox/docs/app/docs/faq.md

 ## How do I clean up unused packages from the Nix Store?

-You can use `devbox run -- nix store gc` to automatically clean up packages that are no longer needed for your projects.
+You can use `devbox run -- nix store gc --extra-experimental-features nix-command` to automatically clean up packages that are no longer needed for your projects.

 ## Does Devbox require Docker or Containers to work?